ByteSower/Quantum-Chronicles/BETA_SETUP.md

 ## 🌐 **For Production Deployment**

-When you have actual production endpoints from your infrastructure team, update `.env.beta`:
+When you have actual production endpoints, update `.env.beta`:

 ```bash
 # Replace with your actual production endpoints